 While there are some racial differences in life expectancy, the differences appear to be decreasing.
 In 1950, the life expectancy of non-Hispanic Blacks was 22 years (mean) and 2 years (median).
 The life expectancy of non-Hispanic whites was 26 years (mean) and 4 years (median).
 In 2010, the life expectancy of non-Hispanic Blacks was 50 (mean) and 57 (median).
 The life expectancy of non-Hispanic whites was 54 (mean) and 58 (median) (5).

 We had the privilege to meet one of the oldest well-documented people with DS, an elderly woman with DS.
-Elderly woman with Down syndromeShe died from the complications of a fractured hip – much of which had to do with being 83 years old and a woman (although osteoporosis is thought to be more common in people with DS).
 While living into the 70s is still not common for people with DS, there are more reports of individuals with DS living that long (6-8)

 There are premature aging issues in people with DS.
 As a rough guide, people with Down syndrome often seem to be younger physically than their chronological age until about age 35.
-They may look younger and are less likely to have some health conditions sometimes seen in people without DS as they get into their late 20s and early 30s (such as high blood pressure).
+They may look younger and are less likely to have some health conditions sometimes seen in people without DS.
 However, after age 35, many people with DS seem to age more rapidly.
-As the years go by beyond 35, we often begin to think of individuals as older than their chronological age when it comes to physical health and medical problems.
+As their age goes beyond 35 years, we often begin to think of individuals as older than their chronological age when it comes to physical health and medical problems.
 While there are still some conditions, like high blood pressure, solid tumors, and atherosclerosis, that people with DS get less frequently, this is not the case for all conditions as people with DS age.
 Alzheimer's disease is one condition that occurs earlier and more frequently in people with DS.
 On average, it occurs 20 (or more) years earlier in people with DS than those without DS.

 Additionally, we consider the rate of aging to increase with time.
 At 40, we might consider a person with DS to be physically 5 years older and by 60 or 65 to be perhaps 20 years older than a person without DS.
 That certainly varies from person to person in that aging seems to occur at different rates depending on the individual.
 Other health problems can contribute to varying rates of aging.
 This is true for adults with DS and without DS.